What do you need to consider when setting up as a tax agent? What are the steps? How do you register with HMRC?

 Anti-Money Laundering supervision

-Tax agents have registered for Anti-Money Laundering (AML) supervision.
+Tax agents must register for Anti-Money Laundering (AML) supervision.

 Anti-Money Laundering checks